ProgrammerAL/Presentations-2024/atlanta-developers-conference-2024/presentation.md

 # What are NRTs?

 - Nullable Reference Types
-- Requirement by compiler to check for null
+- Compiler says to check for null
-- If something can be null, compiler warning is made
+- If something can be null
+  - Compiler warning is made
+  - Or add code to specify it can be null

 ---